gajduk/vehicle2grid-dynamic-simulation-PSSE/README.md

 ------------------------

-We have used this framework to produce the results for for the paper ["Improving power grid transient stability by plug-in electric vehicles"](http://iopscience.iop.org/1367-2630/16/11/115011/article) published in the [New Journal of Physics](http://iopscience.iop.org/1367-2630).
+We have used this framework to produce the results for the paper ["Improving power grid transient stability by plug-in electric vehicles"](http://iopscience.iop.org/1367-2630/16/11/115011/article) published in the [New Journal of Physics](http://iopscience.iop.org/1367-2630).
 The findings published in this paper were also covered by [Phys.org](http://phys.org/) a popular science and technology web-magazine that did a [short story on our work](http://phys.org/news/2014-11-electric-vehicles-stabilize-large-disturbances.html).
 Currently our focus is on developing even better control strategies for the power grid of the future.

 -------------------------
 Instalation
 -------------------------

 You must have PSS/E installed and added to the system path.
-If you don't have it you can download a free version from the [Siemens website](http://w3.usa.siemens.com/smartgrid/us/en/transmission-grid/products/grid-analysis-tools/transmission-system-planning/Pages/University-Order.aspx).
+You can download a free copy from the [Siemens website](http://w3.usa.siemens.com/smartgrid/us/en/transmission-grid/products/grid-analysis-tools/transmission-system-planning/Pages/University-Order.aspx).
 The framework was developed on top of PSS/E version 33, I am not sure how it will behave with other versions.
-The PSS/E installations comes with a python 2.7 installer.
-PSS/E automatically configures itself and I had a lot of problems when there were more then the python version installed.
+The PSS/E installations comes with a python 2.7 installer and is automatically configures during instalation.
+I had a lot of problems when there were more then one python versions installed on Windows.
 Therefore, I strongly suggest that you delete any previous version of Python you might have and software like Anaconda, Canopy, Wing IDE and IPython.

 Using the framework
 ===================

-Running a dynamic simulation & plotting the results
+Running a dynamic simulation and plotting the results
 ---------------------------------------------------
 Create a new file e.g. "my_dynamic_simulation.py" and use the builder syntax to build a Dynamic Simulation object with the desired properties.
 For example to simulate a bus fault at bus 5 that starts at 1 seconds, lasts for 0.1 seconds on case39 (New England) and monitor the generator speeds and all bus voltages you would write